hepcat72/TILDETeams/review_meeting_guidelines.md

 A review meeting entails the following topics.

-- The understanding of perceived defects in the document(s).
+- The understanding of perceived defects in the changes.
 - The understanding of suggested defect fixes (if any).
-- The understanding of the content of the document(s).
+- The understanding of the content of the changes.

-The following are outside the scope of a document review.
+The following are outside the scope of a review meeting.

 - Underlying requirements and design.^1
 - Over-arching project-level topics.^2